Implications of Narrow Spectra of Fast Radio Bursts: Radiation Spectra by Coherent Processes of Multiple Particles

+We first consider the case of $\delta\phi_j=0$, which implies that the bunch distribution is strictly periodic.
+Defining $z=\exp(i\omega/\omega_m)$, the modulus square of the sum of the phase factor in Eq.(\ref{coherence}) is calculated by

 where $z^*$ is the conjugation of the complex number $z$, and the geometric sequence summation is used in the above calculation.
-Therefore, the power spectrum by the multiple particles with a periodic distribution is given by
+Therefore, the power spectrum by the multiple bunches with a periodic distribution is given by

-The radiation is coherently amplified for $\sin^2(\omega/2\omega_m)\sim0$, leading to the coherent peak frequencies at $\omega/\omega_m=2n\pi$ with $n\in\mathbb{Z}^+$.
-In Figure \ref{periodic_particle}, we plot the power spectrum of the multiple radiating particles with a periodic distribution according to Eq.(\ref{PP_spectrum}).
-The spectrum of a single particle is assumed to be $|E_0(\omega)|^2\propto\omega^{2/3}\exp(-\omega/\omega_c)$ (corresponding to the spectrum of the curvature radiation by a single particle) as an example, and $N=10^4$ and $\omega_m=\omega_c$ are taken.
-We can see that the coherent energy is radiated into multiples of $2\pi\omega_m$ with narrow bandwidths.
-Note that the wave at a very low frequency is also significantly coherent due to the finite duration of the particle train, but it is very likely to be absorbed due to various absorption mechanisms, e.g., plasma absorption, synchrotron-self absorption, etc.
+The radiation is coherently amplified when $\sin^2(\omega/2\omega_m)\sim0$, leading to the coherent peak frequencies at $\omega/\omega_m=2n\pi$ with $n\in\mathbb{Z}^+$.
+In the top panel of Figure \ref{periodic_particle}, we plot the power spectrum of the multiple radiating bunches with a periodic distribution according to Eq.(\ref{PP_spectrum}).
+The spectrum of a single bunch is assumed to be $|E_0(\omega)|^2\propto\omega^{2/3}\exp(-\omega/\omega_c)$ (corresponding to the spectrum of the curvature radiation by a single point-source bunch, see \citet{Yang18,Yang23}) as an example, and $N=10^3$ and $\omega_m=\omega_c$ are taken.
+We can see that the coherent radiation energy is radiated into multiples of $2\pi\omega_m$ with narrow bandwidths.

-(3) The quasi-sinusoid signal is attributed to the plasma resonant process.
-In unmagnetized plasma, the resonance condition for a particle with velocity $\vec{v}$ follows by considering the wave phase at the position of the particle to be time-independent, leading to

-For example, Cherenkov radiation is confined within the Cherenkov cone and moves outward in a direction normal to the cone, and the radiation energy is mainly at the resonant frequency given by Eq.(\ref{Cherenkov}).
-It is noteworthy that the charged particle is not required to be accelerated for Cherenkov radiation, which is different from that discussed in the case (1).
-Furthermore, in magnetized plasma, the gyroresonance condition is given by

-where $\omega_B=eB/\gamma m_ec$ is the cyclotron frequency, $B$ is the magnetic field strength, $\gamma$ is the particle's Lorentz factor.
-The spectral bandwidths $\Delta\omega$ in these scenarios depend on the distributions of particles' velocity and magnetic fields, which is beyond the scope of this work.
+Next, we consider that the bunch distribution is quasi-periodical with $\delta\phi_j\neq0$.
+We assume that the relative random phases $\delta\phi_j$ are uniformly distributed in a range of $[-\delta\phi_m,\delta\phi_m]$ with $0<\delta\phi_m\leqslant\pi$, and make a Monte Carlo simulation to calculate the total radiation based on Eq.(\ref{coherence}) and Eq.(\ref{cohphase}).
+In the bottom panel of Figure \ref{periodic_particle}, we plot the power spectrum of the multiple radiating bunches with a quasi-periodic distribution with $\delta\phi_m=0.5$.
+The other parameters are the same as that in the case of strictly periodic distribution.
+We can see that the coherent radiation energy is still radiated into multiples of $2\pi\omega_m$ with narrow bandwidths even for $\delta\phi_j\neq0$.
+Meanwhile, for a given frequency band, the continuous part of the spectrum becomes harder for a larger value of $\delta\phi_m$.
+In particular, if $\delta\phi_m=\pi$, the distribution of the multiple bunches would be random and the total power spectrum completely incoherent.